-The Cross Trail is a 3.9 mile moderately trafficked out and back trail located near Palm Desert, CA that features beautiful wild flowers and is rated as moderate.
+The Cross Trail is a 2.6 mile moderately trafficked out and back trail located near Palm Desert, CA that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash